zhihuadong8023/docs_ins2000/useINS2000/web_config.rst

 .. image:: ../media/lever_arm.png
    :align: center

-As can be seen from the above figure, the main antenna is 0.3 meters above the board, 1 meter behind, and 0.3 meters on the left.
+As can be seen from the above figure, the master antenna is 0.3 meters above the board, 1 meter behind, and 0.3 meters on the left.

-For boards that support dual antennas, it is also necessary to configure the main-slave antenna offset vector.
+For boards that support dual antennas, it is also necessary to configure the master-slave antenna offset vector.
-That is, the vector from the main antenna to the slave antenna in the coordinate system represented by the currently placed IMU.
-It can be seen from the above figure that the slave antenna is 1 meter in front of the main antenna (the positive direction of the Y-axis of the IMU), and there is no offset along the X/Z-axis of the IMU.
+That is, the vector from the master antenna to the slave antenna in the coordinate system represented by the currently placed IMU.
+It can be seen from the above figure that the slave antenna is 1 meter in front of the master antenna (the positive direction of the Y-axis of the IMU), and there is no offset along the X/Z-axis of the IMU.

 .. image:: ../media/web_lever.png
    :align: center

-*The rotation vector of the main-slave antenna and the vehicle body or IMU will be automatically calculated according to the lever arm parameters configured here.*
+*The rotation vector of the master-slave antenna and the vehicle body or IMU will be automatically calculated according to the lever arm parameters configured here.*

 RTK Configuration